 d) As more plasma is fractionated, one-by-one, each protein product is manufactured in sufficient quantities to meet its respective demand and it is removed from the list of manufactured products from the next liter of plasma.
 Eventually, only one product remains to justify fractionation.
 It is the product with the highest demand, requiring the highest volume of fractionated plasma.
 The point at which a company stops plasma fractionation to manufacture the last product remaining on the list is its “last liter

-In practice, most companies do not fractionate as much plasma to fulfill the demand for all their products.
-Instead, their “last liter” is determined by their demand for IgG because it generates high revenues.
+In practice, most companies do not fractionate as much plasma as to fulfill the demand for all their products.
+Instead, their “last liter” is determined by their demand for IgG because it generates the highest revenues among all the plasma products.
 Albumin is often still in demand at this fractionation level, leading the companies to sell two “last liter” products; IgG and albumin.
-The option of “two last liters” is caused by the fact that the revenue from selling just one product (albumin or IgG) is insufficient to cover their cost of collecting and fractionating the plasma.
+Many companies opt for the “two last liters” strategy because the revenues from only one product (albumin or IgG) do not suffice to cover their cost of collecting and fractionating plasma.

 IgG has been the driver of plasma fractionation volumes for the past twenty years.
 Prior to that, factor VIII was the driving protein for fractionation, but it gradually ended when recombinant factor VIII products were introduced in the early 1990’s and cannibalized plasma-derived factor VIII.
 At present, IgG and albumin are sold from every liter of plasma fractionated, and factor VIII is still sold from nearly all the liters fractionated.
 Today, IgG accounts for 40-50% of the global plasma proteins market (approximately $20 billion) although this percentage varies significantly by region.
 Albumin and plasma-derived factor VIII (pdFVIII) each have a smaller share of the market (10-15% each) again with wide regional variations.